RussellAbraham/build/README.md

-This web project has the following setup:
+Project has the following setup:

 * www/ - the web assets for the project
     * index.html - the entry point into the app.